 Video Tips and Examples for Unitarian Universalist Congregations

 Video can be used in a variety of ways to help Unitarian Universalist congregations reach people beyond their doors.
-The video above, from the First Unitarian Church of Providence, Rhode Island, is a great example of introducing your minister and director of religious education.
+The video above, from the First Unitarian Church of Providence, Rhode Island, is a great example of introducing your minister and religious educator.

 When you watch this brief video, you may note the following positive characteristics:

 - The video is less than two minutes long.
 Shorter videos are more likely to be watched.

 James and Cathy start speaking immediately in this video; there is no lead-in.

 - They speak clearly, slowly, and with expression.